Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 Health Checks

 Common gateway functions include traffic management, load balancing, and authentication.
-However, it should be noted that Emissary-ingress has relatively limited support for authentication, which only contains Basic Auth and External Auth capabilities.
+However, it should be noted that Emissary-Ingress has relatively limited support for authentication, which only contains Basic Auth and External Auth capabilities.

 Service Discovery